flashlin/Samples/torch-qa/fine-tune/data-user/support.md

 3. Schedule a review meeting with DM within 1 week.

-### Why force the use of HTTPS on some domains?
+Question: Why force the use of HTTPS on some domains?
-The reason we do this is that our domains were once affected by advertising injection from internet service providers (ISPs) in other countries.
+Answer: The reason we do this is that our domains were once affected by advertising injection from internet service providers (ISPs) in other countries.
 By mandating the use of HTTPS, we can prevent ISPs from injecting ads into our domains.

-### How to use TvpTable In Titansoft.DAL.Dapper and Titansoft.DAL.EF?
+Question: How to use TvpTable In Titansoft.DAL.Dapper and Titansoft.DAL.EF?
-in Titansoft.DAL.Dapper
+Answer: in Titansoft.DAL.Dapper
 ```C#
 using Titansoft.DAL.Dapper;
 using Titansoft.DAL.Dapper.Repositories;